onyeogulu/onyeogulu/README.md

 ## Hi there, I'm Tochukwu - aka Sagacious👋

+## I'm a Machine Learning Engineer, transitioning into Data Engineering!!

 # 💫About Me :
 🔭 I’m currently working on my MSc thesis on Computer Vision